stereobooster/braindb/packages/docs/src/content/docs/notes/dataview.md

 Project inspired by Obsidian DataView, but there are some differences.

-First of all I decided to use real SQL instead of custom dialect used by Dataview.
+First of all I decided to use real SQL instead of custom dialect used by DataView.

 **Pros**: